-This will be a particular challenge for private equity-owned businesses, where perceptions of highly paid executives using profits to fund bonuses, rather than improvements in care, continue to persist.
-Without addressing the perceptions of policymakers head-on, for-profit care homes will struggle to make an impact on government policy and will find offers of financial support thin on the ground.
+This will be a particular challenge for private equity owned businesses, where perceptions of highly paid executives using profits to fund bonuses, rather than improvements in care, continue to persist.
+Without addressing the perceptions of policymakers head on, for-profit care homes will struggle to make an impact on government policy and will find offers of financial support thin on the ground.
+P

-The government’s response to Covid-19 has demonstrated that private equity as an industry will itself face this challenge.
-Government reticence to provide financial support to sponsor-backed businesses during the crisis has laid bare how reputational challenges translate into real world business problems.
+The government’s response to Covid-19 has also demonstrated that Private equity as an industry will itself face this challenge.
+Government reticence to provide financial support to private equity backed businesses during the crisis has laid bare how reputational challenges translate into real world business problems.
 The private equity industry will have to tackle negative perceptions of the sector head on to ensure the government understands its needs, and the needs of its portfolio companies.

-Investors willing to look at the longer-term picture for social care could be rewarded with a new, more stable financial settlement, if the government is prepared to make hard choices on how it will be paid for.
+Investors willing to look at the longer-term picture for the sector could be rewarded with a new, more stable financial settlement, if the government is prepared to make hard choices on how it will be paid for.